CEU Praesidium Libertatis Scholarship

 - Full waiver of the tuition fee

-- Reimbursement of the costs for health insurance
+- Reimbursement of the costs for a health insurance

 (max. € 500, based on actual costs, if applicable)

-- Reimbursement of the costs for residence permit
+- Reimbursement of the costs for a residence permit

 (max. € 350, based on actual costs, if applicable)

-It is possible to submit applications for more scholarship programmes simultaneously.
-However, it is not possible to obtain more than 1 scholarship from Leiden University for the same study programme.
-Also, it is not possible to combine scholarships which are provided or sponsored by Leiden University (e.g. Leiden University Excellence Scholarship, Leiden – OTS China, Sino-Dutch Scholarship programme) or bilateral agreements.
-The CEU Praesidium Libertatis Scholarship is only open for currently enrolled degree students who will receive a diploma from CEU by the end of the current academic year.
+It is possible to submit applications for several scholarship programmes simultaneously.
+However, it is not possible to combine scholarships which are provided by Leiden University (e.g. Leiden University Excellence Scholarship (LExS) or Sino-Dutch Scholarship programme) or bilateral agreements.

 International Relations, duration 1 year